globus/globus-automate-client/docs/source/index.rst

 Globus Automate - CLI and Python SDK
 ====================================

-This is the command line interface and Python package for working with Globus Automate, primarily Globus Flows, any service implementing the Globus Action Provider Interface, and Globus Queues.
+This is the command line interface and Python package for working with the Globus Flows service and services that implement the Globus Action Provider interface.

 .. toctree::
    :maxdepth: 1